How to Access Photos with Windows 11 Phone Link App

 Summary

-The Phone Link app is a helpful tool for Windows 11 users to bridge the gap between mobile and desktop.
-While the photo viewing feature is changing, you can still manage your files easily using File Explorer.
-By following these steps, you ensure your photos are backed up safely to your PC folders.
+The Phone Link app is a helpful tool for Windows 11 users to connect mobile and desktop.
+While the photo viewing feature is changing, you can still manage your files with File Explorer.
+By following these steps, you’ll ensure your photos are backed up safely to your PC folders.

 Why can’t I see my photos in Phone Link anymore?